jerdog/auth0-blog/_posts/2018-09-25-developing-and-securing-modern-apps-with-react-graphql-and-apollo.markdown

 ---
 layout: post
-title: "Developing and Securing Modern Apps with GraphQL, React and Auth0"
+title: "Developing and Securing Modern Apps with GraphQL, React, and Apollo"
-description: "Learn how to use GraphQL to build modern apps and add authentication to it with Auth0."
+description: "Learn how to use GraphQL, React, and Apollo to build modern apps and add authentication to it with Auth0."
-date: 2018-09-02 8:30
+date: 2018-09-25 8:30
-category: Technical guide, GraphQL, Authentication
+category: Technical Guide, Stack, Modern Apps
 author:
   name: "Prosper Otemuyiwa"
   url: "https://twitter.com/unicodeveloper"